 At the core of every successful launch lies a meticulously crafted plan, a robust governance structure, and expert management of its execution.
-Last Fall (Three Big Mistakes; September 2024), we delved into the challenges of building an effective launch plan (that crucial 12–18 months before approval) by dissecting common pitfalls that companies encounter, including:
+Last Fall (Three Big Mistakes; September 2023), we examined the challenges of building an effective launch plan (that crucial 12–18 months before approval) by dissecting common pitfalls that companies encounter, including:

 Today, we shift our focus to the crucial phase of establishing governance, an often overlooked yet integral component of any launch strategy.
 For some, governance implies too much top-down control, yet structure and process are essential when the ultimate recipient is the patient.